riley-x/VVSemilep-scripts/README.md

 # VVSemileptonic Postscripts

 This repository contains many post-scripts related to the VV Semileptonic analysis, mostly related to the unfolding analysis.
 It takes as input the histograms produced by the CxAODReader.
+In general, see the docstrings of the individual files for more (and usually more up-to-date) info.

 ## Setup